 Read this next:

 2. Have a Diaper basket

 Honestly having things organized around the house is a must!
 Specially for a new mom who just had a baby.
-Have a diaper basket and put your baby’s diapers, wipes and diaper rash cream in there.
-Have it in sight and organized in one place!
+Having a diaper basket at hand will help you feel in control and at ease.
+So much easier to change your baby’s diaper during the day and even during the night.
+Because all of the essentials are right in one place.

 3. Have baby bottle ready